Fall in love with Corfu Old Town: 23 Wonderful Experiences

 Corfu Old Town – Palaiokastritsa – Porto Timoni Beach – Cape Drastis – Corfu Town

-• Corfu to Palaiokastritsa (40 minutes drive) is known for its stunning sandy beaches with crystal clear blue water.
+• Corfu to Palaiokastritsa (40 minutes drive), known for its stunning sandy beaches with crystal clear blue water.
 Spend the whole morning exploring the various paths leading to different bays.

 • Palaiokastritsa to Porto Timoni Beach (55 minutes drive) is considered the most beautiful beach in Corfu.
 As you can expect, it can get extremely crowded in the summer months.
 Plus it involves a hike to get there.
 So make sure you wear comfortable shoes and prepare yourself for some exercise.
 You will be treated to amazing views and a unique beach.